TinkerBoard/rockchip-linux-manifest/README.md

     $ repo sync

+To build the image, go to to the directory where you have downloaded the code base and run the script as the following.
+This will take a while to install the necessary packages on the host and build the Docker image.

+    $ ./docker_builder/docker-builder-run.sh

+Once the above is done, you are in the shell of the newly started Docker container.
+You can start to run commands as usual.
+You can then run the commands to build the image.
+The images will be saved in the directory IMAGE.

 ## Tinker Board 3N
 ### Tinker OS Debian
 |Product|Debian version|Release|Branch|Manifest|
 |-|-|-|-|-|
 |Tinker Board 3N|Debian 11|latest|linux5.10-rk356x|

+To build the image, please run the following commands.

+    ​$ ./build.sh rockchip_rk3568_tinker_board_3n_debain_defconfig
+    $ VERSION=release ./build.sh

 ### Tinker OS Yocto
 |Product|Yocto project version|Release|Branch|Manifest|
 |-|-|-|-|-|
 |Tinker Board 3N|Yocto 4.0|latest|linux5.10-rk356x|

+To build the image, please run the following commands.

+    $ ./build.sh rockchip_rk3568_tinker_board_3n_yocto_defconfig
+    $ ./build.sh